 Once you start looking for patterns, you’ll start seeing them everywhere.
 Everything has a pattern if you are close-enough or far away enough to see them.

-Many of the best street photographers are adept at recognizing (and often breaking) patterns.
+The best street photographers are apt at recognizing (and often breaking) patterns.
 They can be both man-made and natural.

 Architectural photography is an excellent genre for finding geometrically perfect patterns.
 Finding the patterns and showing them off is a challenge in itself.